-After you’ve determined your shop’s mission, you should focus on finding the right niche for your (online) business.
+When you’ve determined your shop’s mission, you should focus on finding the right niche for your business.
 Merriam Webster defines a niche as “the situation in which a business’s products or services can succeed by being sold to a particular kind or group of people”.
-If you have found your niche, your products, sales, communication and marketing can be optimized to target that specific group’s needs and wishes.
-In this post, we’ll try to help you find your shop’s niche.
-We’ll go into the two most important pillars of your niche: your product and your customer.
+If you find your niche, you’ll be able to optimize your products, sales, and marketing to target the needs and wishes of that specific group.
+In this post, we’ll help you find your shop’s niche by discussing the two most important pillars: your customer and your product.

 Who is your customer?

-If you want to determine who your customer is, it might help to determine a number of buyer types.
-Buyer types help you realize there’s probably not just one customer profile for your website.
-I can relate to a study about buyer types (partially funded by Carnegie Mellon and the Russell Sage Foundation) that divides your customers into three main groups:
+To determine who your customer is, it might help to determine a number of buyer types.
+These buyer types may help you realize that there’s probably more than one customer profile for your website.
+To illustrate, I would like to refer to a study about buyer types (partially funded by Carnegie Mellon and the Russell Sage Foundation) that divides customers into three main groups:

-- Unconflicted, also called the Average Spenders.
-The majority of buyers (61% according to the study).
+- Unconflicted: the majority of people, also called the Average Spenders.
 A group of buyers that make common, logical buying decisions and that care about value-based pricing.
-“I need something, where can I find the best buy with the best reviews for the company and product.”
+“I need something, so where can I find the best buy with the best reviews for the company and product?”

-- Spendthrifts (15%).
-A small group of rather uncontrolled buyers.
+- Spendthrifts: a small group of rather uncontrolled buyers.
 “I want it now, even though I don’t really need it right now.”
-This group will be triggered by premium products and cares less about the price.
-This group is more than other groups triggered by scarcity, for instance.
+This group is triggered by premium products and cares less about the price.
+To give another example, this group is triggered by scarcity more often than other customer types.

-- Tightwads (24%).
-You’ll need to work hard to convince this buyer to purchase your products.
-They’ll do more research, need more details.
+- Tightwads: a slightly larger group of careful buyers.
+You’ll need to work hard to convince this buyer to purchase your product.
+They tend to do more research and have a need for more details.
 More than the other groups, this is the type of buyer that will highly value a proper blog on your website.

-Besides that, I think we can be all of these three customers mentioned above.
-It just depends on the type of product you want to buy online, and perhaps even the amount of money we’ve reserved for this specific purchase.
-The tough job for you as an online shop owner is to send the right triggers to the right person at the right time.
-Just thinking about how to do this will narrow your niche.
-I’d like to add an extra question to that: what’s your product?
+Besides that, I think most of us can be all of the three customer types discussed.
+It just depends on the type of product you want to buy online.
+The difficult task you face, as an online shop owner, is to make sure the right triggers reach the right person at the right time.
+Setting up this strategy will help you narrow your niche.
+But we’re not quite there yet, because’s there another question we need to answer before your niche is determined: what’s your product?

 Are you (mainly) selling to end-users or other businesses?
-You might have expected that question under ‘Who is your customer”, but I beg to differ.
+Now you might have expected this question under ‘Who is your customer?”, but I beg to differ.
 When you start your business, you unconsciously think about selling B2C (business to consumer) or B2B (business to business).
-I think that in most cases the decision B2C or B2B isn’t made in a business plan.
-Your business grew in a certain direction because of other choices you’ve made:
+I think that in most cases the decision for B2C or B2B isn’t made in a business plan.
+Your business probably grew in a certain direction because of other choices you’ve made, such as: